-If a municipal facility should be acquired, staff responsible for operating the specific facility will carry out inspections of their facility at least once per year and submit the completed form to CCWA.
+All municipal facilities are inventoried, inspected, and regulated following the same procedures as industrial facilities and HVPS.
+The staff responsible for operating the specific facility are charged with carrying out inspections of their facility at least once per year and submitting the completed form to CCWA.
 Also, CCWA conducts inspections of 100 percent of the municipal facilities with potential to cause pollution within the 5-year permit term.
 An example form used to document these inspections can be found in Attachment 3.3.1-6.

-If a structure within a municipal facility property requires minor maintenance, such as cleaning up a work area or some other quickly remedied housekeeping issue, that can be completed with available staff and tools kept on-site, the work order would be handled in-house by Lake City.
+If a structure within a municipal facility property requires minor maintenance, such as cleaning up a work area or some other quickly remedied housekeeping issue, that can be completed with available staff and tools kept on-site, the work order is handled in-house by Riverdale.

 - a.
-Annually update the inventory of municipal facilities in Lake City with the potential to cause pollution (e.g., drinking water treatment plants, wastewater plants < 1.0 MGD, recycling facilities, waste transfer facilities, materials recovery facilities) and provide in each annual report as necessary. - b.
-If Lake City adds any municipal facilities during the permit period, the City will conduct inspections on 100% of inventoried facilities within the 5-year permit term. - 3.
+Annually update the inventory of municipal facilities in Riverdale with the potential to cause pollution (e.g., drinking water treatment plants, wastewater plants < 1.0 MGD, recycling facilities, waste transfer facilities, materials recovery facilities) and provide in each annual report as necessary. - b.
+Conduct inspections on 100% of inventoried facilities within the 5-year permit term.
+At the current time there is only one municipal facility, and it will be reinspected each year during this permit term. - 3.
 Documentation to be submitted with each Annual Report: